javascript-tutorial/az.javascript.info/1-js/01-getting-started/4-devtools/article.md

-# Developer console
+# Developer konsolu

 Code is prone to errors.
 You will quite likely make errors...
 Oh, what am I talking about?
-You are *absolutely* going to make errors, at least if you're a human, not a [robot](https://en.wikipedia.org/wiki/Bender_(Futurama)).
+You are _absolutely_ going to make errors, at least if you're a human, not a [robot](<https://en.wikipedia.org/wiki/Bender_(Futurama)>).

 But in the browser, users don't see errors by default.
 So, if something goes wrong in the script, we won't see what's broken and can't fix it.